Cloud database: Deployment models

-With a database as a service model, users pay fees to a cloud provider for services and computing resources, reducing the amount of money and effort needed to develop and manage databases.
-Users are given tools to create and manage database instances, and control users.
-Some cloud providers also offer tools to manage database structures and data.
-Many cloud providers offer both relational (Amazon RDS, SQL Server) and NoSQL (MongoDB, Amazon DynamoDB) databases.
-This is a type of software as a service (SaaS).
+With a database as a service (DBaaS) model, users pay a cloud provider for database services and computing resources, which may reduce the operational overhead needed to develop and manage databases.
+Users are provided with tools to create and manage database instances, as well as to manage database users.
+Some cloud providers also offer tools for managing database structures and data.
+Many cloud providers offer both relational (e.g., Amazon RDS, SQL Server) and NoSQL (e.g., MongoDB, Amazon DynamoDB) databases.
+DBaaS is a type of software as a service (SaaS).